THE CREATION OF THE PLAN & METHODOLOGY

 As a means of achieving the vision of the WCAP, in March 2021 an Implementation Committee was established with the responsibility to coordinate stakeholders and to organise activities that allow efficient, proactive planning and implementation of the WCAP actions.
 The ImpCom is a mix of elected seats and chosen governmental representatives from across all western chimpanzee range states, and covers major topics within the WCAP.
 It is currently composed of 27 seats of equivalent standing: 10 topical and 17 national-level seats.
 Eight of 10 topical seats are supported by deputy or adjoint seats, totaling 37 total participants, in addition to the committee coordinator.

-Topical Seat Chairs
+Topical Seat representatives

 Private industry / ESIA coordination